The Hilbert Series and the Flavor Invariants of the 3HDM: Overview of the 3HDM

-Under the ${SU}(3)$ action, the mass parameters $\mu_{i}^{~j}$ transform in the representation
+Under the ${SU}(3)$ action, the mass parameters $(\mu^2)_{i}^{~j}$ transform in the representation

+The singlet corresponds to the trace component, $(\mu^2)_i^{~i}$, while the traceless part transforms in the adjoint representation.

-In order for $\lambda$ to satisfy the required symmetry properties, its irreducible components must have their fundamental and anti-fundamental indices either both symmetrized or both antisymmetrized.
+{Since the quartic potential is written in terms of gauge-invariant bilinears $(\Phi^\dag)^i\Phi_j$, the $SU(2)_L$ gauge indices have already been contracted.
+The remaining representation-theoretic analysis therefore concerns only the flavor indices transforming under $SU(3)$.} In order for $\lambda$ to satisfy the required symmetry properties, its irreducible components must have their fundamental and anti-fundamental indices either both symmetrized or both antisymmetrized.
 If they are simultaneously symmetrized, the representation is

 If they are simultaneously antisymmetrized, the representation is